newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 _Note: When the documentation for the NR1 SDK is available, we'll replace the link to the PDF with the specific, published docs.
 That will be part of the rev. 1 of this training._

-1. Open a [provided documentation](https://github.com/newrelic/eap-cli/blob/master/docs/Docs.pdf) in this documentation.
+1. Open the [provided documentation](http://nr3.nr-assets.net.s3.amazonaws.com/docs/index.html) in this documentation.
 2. Find the `TableChart` documentation and explore its Usage, Example, and Config content.
 3. Find the `ScatterChart` documentation and explore its Usage, Example, and Config content.
 4. Find the `LineChart` documentation and explore its Usage, Example, and Config content.